-- DO NOT STAPLE YOUR RETURN.
-DO NOT STAPLE ANY SCHEDULE, FORM, OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
-A math error can cause delays in processing your return. - If claiming dependent exemptions, enter the number of dependents claimed on the front of the return.
-On page 1 of the return, also enter each dependent's name, relationship, SSN, and the number of months that he or she lived in your home. - If claiming exemptions for qualifying parents or grandparents, enter the number of qualifying parents or grandparents claimed on the front of the return.
-Also enter each parent's or grandparent's name, relationship, SSN, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you completed Form 203, be sure to check box 4a on page 1 of your return.
-Place Form 203 on top of your return. - If you requested a filing extension, make sure that you check box 82F (above your name) on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check.
-Include your check with your return.
+- DO NOT STAPLE YOUR RETURN. - DO NOT STAPLE ANY SCHEDULE, FORM, OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
+A math error can cause delays in processing your return. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F (above your name) on page 1 of the return. - Sign your return and have your spouse sign, if filing iointly. - Write your SSN and tax year on the front of your check.
+Include your check with your return. - Do not send correspondence with your return.